dynamoose/dynamoose/docs/docs/guide/Schema.md

 }
 ```

-In the event you have multiple types that match (Date & Number, Set & Array, multple Objects with different Schemas), Dynamoose will attempt to pick the closest matching type.
+In the event you have multiple types that match (Date & Number, Set & Array, multiple Objects with different Schemas), Dynamoose will attempt to pick the closest matching type.
 However, if all types are valid, Dynamoose will default to the first type in the array.

 ```js
 {